 The main concept across Figured is that you first build a budget, create your forecasts, and then day-to-day enter actual information and re-forecast.

-Build your livestock tracker budget
+Build your wool tracker budget

 You can manually enter these, or if you've got existing actuals / forecasts data sitting there you can copy from there using the button at the bottom.

-Create your livestock tracker forecasts
+Create your wool tracker forecasts

 Post your actual sales and purchase information to Xero as they happen on the farm, or come back in later and reconcile any movements that may have been captured on Xero but missed on Figured.